Silver Convention: History

-The group was initiated in Munich, then West Germany, by producers and songwriters Michael Kunze and Sylvester Levay.
+The group was initiated in Munich by producers and songwriters Michael Kunze and Sylvester Levay.
 The group was named after Levay's nickname: "Silver".
 Kunze in the late 1960s had been a pop lyricist who wrote protest songs in German; when these tunes went out of style, he began producing pop records and commercials.
-Levay had developed a taste for American music while growing up in then Yugoslavia, eventually becoming a music arranger and lyricist.
+Levay had developed a taste for American music while growing up in Yugoslavia, eventually becoming a music arranger and lyricist.

 Using female session vocalists named Ingrid, Wilma, and Monica, they scored a successful single in the United Kingdom in 1975 with the song "Save Me", which peaked at #30.
 They later used other vocalists, such as Gitta Walther, Lucy Neale, Betsy Allen, Roberta Kelly, and Jackie Carter for their first recordings and upcoming album.
 Since they were only a studio group, Levay and Kunze realized then that they would need to find professional entertainers for presentation to the public.
 Penny McLean, Ramona Wulf, and Linda G. Thompson became the public face of Silver Convention.